If this is the first time you’re using a bail bondsman you probably have a lot of questions about how the process works.

 STEP 3.
 Using the information we have, we are able to find out where the defendant was arrested and how much his bail would be.
 The family member wants to bail him out and asks how much it will cost.

 STEP 4.
 The cost of the bond is 10% of the total bail amount, as regulated by the California Department of Insurance.
-For this bond it would cost $5,000.
-This is a non-refundable fee that is paid to the bail bondsman for the service of guaranteeing the full $50,000 with the court.
+For this bond, it would cost $5,000.
+This is a non-refundable fee that is paid to the bondsman for the service of guaranteeing the full $50,000 with the court.

 STEP 5.
 We ask the family member a few questions about the defendant, like what he does for work and where he lives.
 We believe that this is a good client for us so we go ahead with the bond.

 STEP 6.
-The family member asks us if he can split the cost of the bond between two credit cards, which we tell him yes we can.
+The family member asks us if he can split the cost of the bond between two credit cards, which we tell them, yes we can.
 We meet them at the jail where we fill out some paperwork and receive payment for the bond.